dynawo/dynawo-algorithms/README.md

 $> ./myEnvDynawoAlgorithms.sh nrt
 ```

-:warning: nrt do not cover the use of multithreading

 ## Launching a simulation

 For more details on the fic_MULTIPLE.xml and aggregatedResults.xml formats please refer to the documentation.